-The station master laughed and said,“You might get awfully tired of standing!
+The station master laughed and said, “You might get awfully tired of standing!
 Do you see anything to sit on?
 I want you to note especially that there are no rocking chairs and none of those fancy chairs that recline.
-This platform is intended for one purpose only, and that is to get on the train, not hang around!”
+This platform is intended for one purpose only, and that is to get on the train, not hang around doing nothing.”

 He continued, “However, I can assure you that if you choose to just stand around waiting for the train it will eventually arrive for you, but that will be pure folly.”

-“What a waste of your life when there are so many people who not only don’t have a ticket, they don’t even know there is a train.”
-He then added, “And there are a lot of ticket holders who don’t know the true meaning of what they have been given.”
+“What a waste of the time you have remaining on this side of eternity, ” he said, “when there are so many people who not only don’t have a ticket, they don’t even know there is a train.”
+He then added, “And there are way too many ticket holders who don’t know the true meaning of what they have been given.”

 In a voice of real authority, the station master said, “Go and tell people about the train, give out tickets as the opportunity arises, explain what the ticket means, and come back when it is time to get on the train.
 You will have done what was expected when you were given your ticket.”

 “But,” I said a bit overwhelmed, “I don’t know how to do any of that.
 What will happen?”